bhisaac/5eFP/5eFP-SRD.md

 Spell level and character level correspond directly.
 To cast a spell, your level must equal or exceed the spell's level.
 For example, a character must be at least 2nd-level to cast a 2nd-­level spell, and the most powerful spells, 7th-level, become available during character level 7.

+Spellcasters gain access to paragon spells at level 5 and epic spells at level 6 through the paragon spell and epic spell upgrades, respectively.
+Tehse spells are potent magical effects that can only be cast once per game session.

 ### Known and Prepared Spells

 Spellcasters must have the spell firmly fixed in mind before they can use it, or they must have access to the spell with a magic item.
 Spellcasters ~~Members of a few classes, including bards and sorcerers,~~ have a limited list of spells they know that are always fixed in mind.
 The same thing is true of many magic-­using monsters.
 Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
 This process varies for different classes, as detailed in their descriptions.